pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/548lqnmk6l))

 `Parallax` creates a scroll container.
-Throw in any amount of layers you want and it will take care of moving them up and down/left and right in accordance to their offsets and scrolling speeds.
-This makes complex page transitions where you move from one into another as effortless as it gets.
+Throw in any amount of layers and it will take care of moving them in accordance to their offsets and scrolling speeds.
+This makes complex page transitions as effortless as it gets.

-`pages` determines the total height/width of the inner content where each page takes 100% height of the visible container. `offset` determines where the layer will be at when scrolled to (0=start, 1=1st page, and so on ...). `factor` allows for positive and negative values, it shifts the layer up or down/left or right in accordance to its offset.
+`Parallax.pages` determines the total height/width of the inner content where each page takes 100% height of the visible container. `Layer.offset` determines where the layer will be at when scrolled to (0=start, 1=1st page, and so on ...). `Layer.speed` allows for positive and negative values, it shifts the layer in accordance to its offset.

 ```jsx
 import { Parallax } from 'react-spring'